 Every time someone with celiac disease eats gluten, their immune system gets confused and launches an attack on the healthy tissue surrounding the small intestine.

-This autoimmune attacks impairs the small intestine’s ability to function properly, deterring it from properly absorbing and distributing nutrients from the food you eat to the rest of your body (where it’s need to help your organ’s function properly).
+This autoimmune attack impairs the small intestine’s ability to function properly, deterring it from properly absorbing and distributing nutrients from the food you eat to the rest of your body (where it’s needed to help your organs function properly).

 Without a healthy small intestine, a child isn’t getting the proper nutrition he or she needs to grow and thrive during his or her formative years.